dmenisdev/portfolio-website/readme.md

 ```

 ## Preview production
-You can run preview are you done a build.
+You can run preview after you done a build.
 ```
 npm run preview
 ```